2024–25 Asia League Ice Hockey season: Finals

 The Finals was competed in a best-of-five series following a 2–2–1–1–1 format.
 HL Anyang and Red Eagles Hokkaido met in the Finals for the third consecutive season.
 HL Anyang won the Finals in 4 games to claim their ninth league championship.

 Japan Cup

-The Japan Cup in-season tournament for only the Japanese based teams started on 30 November 2024, and ended on 29 December 2024 with Nikkō IceBucks claiming the championship.
+The Japan Cup, an in-season tournament exclusively for the Japanese-based teams, started on 30 November 2024, and ended on 29 December 2024, with Nikkō IceBucks claiming the championship.